My Wild Irish Rose

-My Wild Irish Rose is a 1947 film directed by David Butler.
+My Wild Irish Rose is a 1947 American musical film directed by David Butler.
 It stars Dennis Morgan and Arlene Dahl (in her debut film).
 It was nominated for an Academy Award in 1948.

 Plot

 A fictionalized biopic of Chauncey Olcott, the movie traces the rise of an Irish-American tenor to stardom at the end of the 19th century and start of the 20th.